binodmx/canvas/README.md

 <summary>Why Canvas?</summary>

 We built this platform to simplify the deployment of small Python web apps, especially those developed using **LLM agents (co-pilots)** or **Generative AI IDEs**.
-The goal is to make app hosting easy and accessible for everyone.
+The goal is to make app deployment easy and accessible for everyone.

 </details>

 <details >
-<summary>Who is this platform for</summary>
+<summary>Who is this platform for?</summary>

 - Makers, hobbyists, and developers who love to build and run their own custom apps.
 - Anyone looking to deploy apps on personal devices like Raspberry Pi or similar hardware.